zhezhe301/ov_prognosis_prediction/README.md

 ## 1. Part1

 This part provided prognosis prediction for survival model.
-There are four folders (*1.DNAseq*, *2.RNAseq*, *3.miRNA*, *4.DNAmethy*) that are all written by R. In each folder, there are four files of R scripts. *XX.5fold.r* and *XX.pca.5fold.r* are used for creating files for figure3A, while *XX.icgc.r* and *XX.pca.icgc.r* are used for creating files for figure3B.
+There are four folders (*1.DNAseq*, *2.RNAseq*, *3.miRNA*, *4.DNAmethy*), and in each of them, there are four files written by R scripts. *XX.5fold.r* and *XX.pca.5fold.r* are used for creating files for figure3A, while *XX.icgc.r* and *XX.pca.icgc.r* are used for creating files for figure3B.
 We will take *DNAseq.5fold.r* as an example for step-by-step instruction on running the code

 The steps will be